top of page

 Multiple frontiers of innovation are emerging within the automotive industry as AI transforms what IT teams can do.
 Three that emerged from re:Invent this year include:

-• SDV Complexity – The biggest thorn in automaker SDV strategies is managing a complicated, fragmented mess of embedded software across architectures, regions, and even internal silos – not to mention software suppliers.
-At re:Invent, General Motors demonstrated how its been able to refactor legacy code using agentic AI, resulting in tangible improvements to cyclomatic complexity while maintaining adherence to standards like MISRA C.
+SDV Complexity — The biggest thorn in automaker SDV strategies is managing a complicated, fragmented mess of embedded software across architectures, regions, and even internal silos not to mention software suppliers.
+At re:Invent, General Motors demonstrated how it has been able to refactor legacy code using agentic AI, resulting in tangible improvements to cyclomatic complexity while maintaining adherence to standards like MISRA C.

-• Industrial AI – Building digital twins of factory floors and supply chain, using agents to monitor operations, predict failures or downtime, triage issues, and optimize (or even support refactoring of) business processes that enable more efficient, reliable factory operations.
+Industrial AI — Building digital twins of factory floors and supply chains, using agents to monitor operations, predict failures or downtime, triage issues, and optimize or even support refactoring of business processes that enable more efficient and reliable factory operations.

-• Managing All That Vehicle Data – With automakers being sensitive to any and all compute headroom built into cars, on top of the long operational lifespan of these assets, running agents in the car in the near-term will be a challenge.
-But as OEMs deliver on SDV strategies and edge inference capabilities increasingly optimize, the possibility of agents running in the vehicle environment to support various customer and OEM data-intensive applications becomes increasingly realistic, improving customer privacy, lowering the cost of regulatory compliance, and enabling more predictive and personalized in-vehicle customer experiences.
+Managing All That Vehicle Data — With automakers sensitive to any and all compute headroom built into cars, combined with the long operational lifespan of these assets, running agents in vehicles in the near term will be a challenge.
+But as OEMs deliver on SDV strategies and edge inference capabilities continue to improve, the possibility of agents running in the vehicle environment to support various customer- and OEM-focused data-intensive applications becomes increasingly realistic—improving customer privacy, lowering the cost of regulatory compliance, and enabling more predictive and personalized in-vehicle experiences.

-• Security AI – 2025 was a banner year – in a bad way – for automakers suffering from various cybersecurity challenges at the hands of black-hat hackers.
-Furthermore, vehicles are some of the hardest assets to secure due to their long lifespan – which often leaves them with deprecated cryptographic capabilities just a few years into a program’s run.
-Agentic AI-enabled security agents in the cloud and in the car could allow automakers to more efficiently take a much more proactive stance to cybersecurity.
-Although industry leaders continue to invest and protect their businesses and products today, the scalability of agentic AI could improve the resiliency of business operations many times over.
+Security AI — 2025 was a banner year - in a bad way - for automakers suffering from various cybersecurity challenges at the hands of black-hat hackers.
+Furthermore, vehicles are some of the hardest assets to secure due to their long lifespans, which often leave them with deprecated cryptographic capabilities just a few years into a program’s run.
+Agentic AI-enabled security agents in the cloud and in the vehicle could allow automakers to take a more proactive and scalable stance on cybersecurity.
+While industry leaders continue to invest in protecting their businesses and products today, the scalability of agentic AI could improve the resiliency of business operations many times over.

-There’s no question 2026 will bring more progress, and we’ll be keeping a close eye on how innovations in the AI space could affect automakers and their partners.
-In the meantime, we’re excited to continue working with our customers to learn from industry best practice, apply AI technology meaningfully and prudently, and identify the right partners that help them achieve true AI return on investment.
+There’s no question that 2026 will bring more progress, and we’ll be keeping a close eye on how innovations in the AI space could affect automakers and their partners.
+In the meantime, we’re excited to continue working with our customers to learn from industry best practices, apply AI technology meaningfully and prudently, and identify the right partners to help them achieve true AI return on investment.

 Next up?
 We’re back in Las Vegas for CES 2026.
 To set up time with our leadership team and analysts email us below: